connorbowen/apiq-mvp/README.md

 User: "Send a Slack notification" ✅ **Currently Supported**
 AI: "I'll help you create a workflow that sends a Slack notification.
 Let me set this up for you..."

-User: "When a new email arrives, create a calendar event" ⚠️ **Not Yet Supported**
+User: "When a new email arrives, create a calendar event" ✅ **Now Supported**
 AI: "I'll help you create a workflow that monitors your email and creates calendar events.
 Let me set this up for you..."
 ```

-**Note**: Multi-step workflow generation is currently in development.
-The system currently supports single-step workflows only.
+**Note**: Multi-step workflow generation is now fully implemented!
+The system supports complex workflows with 2-5 steps and automatic data mapping between steps.

 ## 🏗️ Architecture